 Brooklyn Historical Society presents Waterfront!

-The immersive exhibit at BHS's new space in DUMBO opens on January 20th
+The immersive long-term exhibit at BHS's new space in DUMBO is open!

 Brooklyn Historical Society DUMBO

-On January 20, 2018, Brooklyn Historical Society (BHS) will open Waterfront, an exhibition and multimedia experience for all ages that brings to life the vibrant history of Brooklyn’s coastline through interwoven stories of workers, industries, activists, innovators, families, neighborhoods, and ecosystems.
+On January 20, 2018, Brooklyn Historical Society (BHS) opened Waterfront, a long-term exhibition and multimedia experience for all ages that brings to life the vibrant history of Brooklyn’s coastline through interwoven stories of workers, industries, activists, innovators, families, neighborhoods, and ecosystems.

 Waterfront combines cutting-edge digital interactives with engaging storytelling to welcome visitors of a variety of ages and interests – it includes activities for children as young as two years old, along with thought-provoking history for adults.
 Waterfront features 12 concept areas explored through eclectic micro-histories: